drreynolds/rklab/README.txt

 RKLab provides a suite of Matlab files that implement adaptive-step explicit and implicit Runge-Kutta methods.
 This software is designed for instructional use and has been implemented to be easily understood and modified.
-As a result, certain efficienty-related optimizations have been left omitted.
+As a result, certain efficiency-related optimizations have been omitted.

 We currently provide three classes of methods:
 (a) explicit Runge-Kutta (ERK),